Where do captive chinchillas spend most of their time?

 Chili and I wish you the best of luck with your upcoming journey.

+Be sure to share any thoughts, stories, and concerns by dropping a comment below.
 As always, Chili and I appreciate you stopping by and reading and will see you next time.